opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 - No redundancy in the interface (i.e., the new interface replaces the existing interface).

 ### Architecture and Interfaces
-There are many possible designs; four possibilities are provided below.
+There are many possible designs; several possibilities are provided below.
+Popular ideas from dev team meeting are indicated with `<-- LIKED`.

 **Design 1**

 Create convenience methods to simplify the code that precedes the word `connect`.
-Where applicable, make the existing `connect()` method private.
+Where applicable, make the existing `connect()` method private to avoid redundancy in the API.
 ```cpp
 // Current design (for reference).
 const auto& output = hopper.getComponent(hopperHeightCoord).getOutput("value");